 The average Wright's fixation index (Fst) ranged from 0.1 to 0.6 for with an average of 0.2.
 The expected heterozygosity ranged from 0.1 to 0.2 with an average of 0.17 (Table 2 and Figure 2).
 Significant differences were observed in Fst between different agro-ecological zones (F = 2.4, P<0.001).
 The average Fst of isolates from Eastern Highland and Lake Victoria crescent and Mbale farmlands were similar, while that of Northern Mixed Farming System and South Western Highlands and Western Mixed Farming System were also similar.
 The Fst of isolates from North Eastern Dry Land was significantly different from that of the other agro-ecological zones.
 Significant differences were also observed in the expected heterozygosity (He) across the different agro-ecological zones (F = 5.1, P < 0.001).
 The He of strains from North Eastern Dry land was low and was significantly different from the rest of the agro-ecological zones.

-Table 2: The average Wrights fixation indices (Fst) and expected heterozygosity (He) per agroecology
+Table 2.
+The average Wrights fixation indices (Fst) and expected heterozygosity (He) per agroecology